 Experienced Whistleblower Advocates Working to Expand Protections for Tax Fraud Whistleblowers

 Kohn, Kohn & Colapinto’s partners seek to protect and enhance legal protections for tax fraud whistleblowers.
-KKC has filed rulemaking petitions to the IRS, filed extensive briefs to the IRS and testified at IRS rulemaking hearsing to strengthen the tax whistleblower program.
+KKC has filed numerous internal revenue service rulemaking petitions, filed extensive briefs to the IRS and testified at IRS rulemaking hearsing to strengthen the tax whistleblower program.

 Kohn, Kohn & Colapinto’s experienced tax fraud whistleblower attorneys filed the following briefs in support of IRS whistleblower rights: